Thailand hits new daily record COVID-19 deaths, testing criticised | Health

 Thailand hits new daily record COVID-19 deaths, testing criticised

-Thailand Tuesday reported 15 new coronavirus deaths, setting a daily record for the third time in four days in its worst outbreak yet, as an expert warned of big problems ahead from insufficient testing.
+Thailand reported 15 new coronavirus deaths on Tuesday, setting a daily record for the third time in four days in its worst outbreak yet, as an expert warned of big problems ahead from insufficient testing.

-Thailand has reported more than half of its 59,687 COVID-19 cases this month alone, and 69 of its total 163 fatalities.
-It has closed parks, gyms, cinemas, and schools in the outbreak epicenter Bangkok, but malls and restaurants remain open.
+Thailand has reported 30,824 infections and 69 deaths this month alone, against a total of 59,687 cases and 163 fatalities since the pandemic began last year.
+The country has closed parks, gyms, cinemas, and schools in the outbreak epicentre Bangkok, but malls and restaurants remain open.
 It has also introduced a fine of up to 20,000 baht ($635) for not wearing masks in public, which even the prime minister fell foul of.
 Three new cases were reported among Government House staff on Tuesday.

+The cabinet on Tuesday approved additional powers for Prime Minister Prayuth Chan-Ocha over ministerial decisions to manage the third outbreak more effectively.
+The additional powers will give the prime minister direct command of ministries.
+Prayuth is due to meet business groups on Wednesday to discuss private vaccine procurement.

 Thailand has not conducted mass-testing but uses a targeted testing approach.
 Reliable testing data has been difficult to obtain.
 Labs are currently processing around 40,000 to 50,000 samples daily, the health ministry said.